Effective Date: 01/01/2004

 Use of UGA marks and/or indicia by organizations that are not affiliated with the University will be reviewed on a case-by-case basis.
 Below are the basic guidelines that will be followed.

-- Businesses may not establish a permanent statue or mural that includes UGA trademarks or likeness without written permission from University of Georgia External Affairs or the University of Georgia Athletic Association.
+- Businesses may not establish a permanent statue or mural that includes UGA trademarks or likeness without written permission from the University of Georgia Division of Development and Alumni Relations or the University of Georgia Athletic Association

-- Businesses may use UGA trademarks in a non-permanent fixture (i.e. window painting, removable lettering marquees) supporting a UGA event.
+- Businesses, with advance written permission from the University, may use UGA trademarks in a non-permanent fixture (i.e. window painting, removable lettering marquees) supporting a UGA event.
+Permission may be requested by completing and submitting a trademark approval form.

-- Businesses or organizations may not use UGA trademarks in any type of advertisements on websites, social networks or on banners, etc., without written permission from University of Georgia External Affairs or the University of Georgia Athletic Association.
-An approval form must be completed and sent for review and approval to University of Georgia External Affairs.
+- Businesses or organizations may not use UGA trademarks in any type of advertisements on websites, social networks or on banners, etc., without written permission from University of Georgia Division of Development and Alumni Relations or the University of Georgia Athletic Association.
+An approval form must be completed and sent for review to University of Georgia Division of Development and Alumni Relations.

-- Individuals or organizations may not utilize UGA's trademarks in conjunction with a candidate for political office or for policy/legislative initiatives.
+- Individuals or organizations may not utilize UGA's trademarks in conjunction with a candidate for political office, policy/legislative initiatives or political causes of any type.

-- Individuals may not use UGA trademarks on a website or social network without approval from the University of Georgia External Affairs or the University of Georgia Athletic Association.
+- Individuals may not use UGA trademarks on a website or social network without approval from University of Georgia Division of Development and Alumni Relations or the University of Georgia Athletic Association.

 - Traditionally, UGA does not allow its trademarks to be used in conjunction with not-for-profit organizations not affiliated with the university.

-- Businesses may not produce merchandise for resale or giveaway that utilizes UGA's trademarks and its name and/or logo without written permission from University of Georgia External Affairs or the University of Georgia Athletic Association.
+- Businesses may not produce merchandise for resale or giveaway that utilizes UGA's trademarks and its name and/or logo without written permission from University of Georgia Division of Development and Alumni Relations or the University of Georgia Athletic Association

-- Businesses may not use UGA's trademarks to promote its products or services in print, radio, television or Internet advertising without written approval from University of Georgia External Affairs or the University of Georgia Athletic Association.
+- Businesses may not use UGA's trademarks to promote its products or services in print, radio, television or Internet advertising without written approval from University of Georgia Division of Development and Alumni Relations or the University of Georgia Athletic Association

 - Licensees or retailers of UGA merchandise may print their name on the product.
 However, the logo or name may be only 1 ½ inches by 1 ½ inches in size.
 To maintain consistency, this coincides with NCAA rules regarding company branding on uniforms etc.